Calum09/Calum09/README.md

 ---

 ### 🖼 Background :
 - ⚡ Software Engineer specialising in frontend and backend web technologies.
-Currently working with: TypeScript, HTML, TailwindCSS, React.js, Next.js, Node.js, Shadcn UI and Git

-- 🧑‍💻 Previously worked in the games industry.
-With a background in QA testing and digital operations, I've worked at top companies including Omeda Studios and Creative Assembly, contributing to the development of the Total War series and Predecessor.

 - 📖 BA in Computing and History from the University of Kent.

 - 📫 Connect with me: [![Linkedin Badge](https://img.shields.io/badge/-CalumLaverick-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/calum-laverick/)